Preliminary Truck Crash Data For 2009 Released

 - Rollover was the first harmful event in only 4 percent of all fatal crashes involving large trucks and only 2 percent of all nonfatal crashes involving large trucks.

 When final data become available, FMCSA will publish the final version of the full 2009 report in print and online editions.

 If you have been injured or a loved one killed in a tractor trailer accident that was caused by another person’s carelessness or recklessness, you may be able to recover damages that include medical costs, property loss, lost wages, and pain and suffering.
-Please call Munley, Munley & Cartwright’s lawyers at 1-800-318-LAW1 for a free assessment of your case or use our Free Online Accident Case Evaluation.
+Please call our truck accident lawyers for a free assessment of your case or use our Free Online Accident Case Evaluation.